Building a serverless application with Go, Google Cloud Run and Firebase

 Cloud Firestore database

 All right, we have the HTTP API.
-But even the best API without any data and without the ability to save anything is useless.
+But even the best API is useless without data and the ability to persist it.

 If we want to build the application in the most modern, scalable, and truly serverless way, Firestore is a natural choice.
-We will have that out of the box.
-What is the cost of that?
+We get all of that out of the box.
+What’s the cost?

 Firestore